lmiller1990/vue-scroll-progress/README.md

 Using the `App.vue` I defined, this works out to around 2011px.

-Finally, we can calculate the percentage progress by dividing the `window.scrollY - offsetFromTop` by the total - `window.scrollY - offsetFromTop` reflects the point when the start marker is outside of site above the top of the viewport.
+Finally, we can calculate the percentage progress by dividing the `window.scrollY - offsetFromTop` by the total. `window.scrollY - offsetFromTop` reflects the point when the start marker is above the top of the current viewport.

 ```ts
 const offsetFromTop = getPosRelativeToBody(startMarker)